How to Make Cannabutter at Home

 Personalized Cannabis Guidance

 So, how do you use cannabutter?
 Are there cannabis strains that work best for cannabutter?
 Here’s the scoop on creating the best cannabutter at home.

 You can use marijuana butter as a regular butter alternative, spreading it on toast or as a condiment in a sandwich.
 Cannabutter is also the main ingredient in many cannabis baked goods.
 From marijuana muffins to cannabis cornbread, cannabutter makes a tasty and practical addition.

 The best weed strains to use for cannabutter depend on your goals.
 If you seek to treat pain, Bubba Kush is a potent indica known for inducing deep relaxation.
 Skywalker is another strain from the cannabis plant with similar relaxing effects to Bubba Kush.

 Other strains are ideal if you want to add a flavor infusion to your cannabutter.
 For example, Tangerine Haze will lend a tart citrus taste.
 Thin Mint Girl Scout Cookies will give your cannabutter a refreshing winter burst.
 Choco Bud is an obvious choice for chocolate lovers using cannabutter in a pot brownie recipe.

 All cannabis edibles can be pretty potent, especially those containing high levels of tetrahydrocannabinol (THC), the psychoactive cannabinoid.
 Another issue with dosing homemade edibles is that it’s tough to precisely how much cannabinoid is present in each portion or spoonful.

 For this reason, it is ideal to use different amounts of cannabis in each additional batch of butter and use no more than one teaspoon at a time, or even less if you have made a potent batch of oil.
-Remember: you can always take more, but you can never take less.
+Remember: you can always take more, but never take less.